AdamSobieski/Argumentation/README.md

 ## Advantages of MIME Multipart Semantics

-Advantages from supporting MIME multipart semantics include, but are not limited to:
+Advantages from supporting MIME multipart semantics would include, but not be limited to:

 1. a well-defined hierarchical structure of parts to enable algorithmic processing,
 2. support for providing one or more message attachments, e.g., documents, images, audio, video, and data,